Jai Hind College: Academics

 Jai Hind College has both a Junior College and Regular Degree College.
 This means that students enroll after 10th grade for the higher secondary examination.
 It offers all three subject streams of Science, Commerce, and Arts for the 12th grade (Second Year Junior College/ SYJC) board examination.
 It is affiliated with the Maharashtra Board of Higher Education.

 The college also offers bachelor's degrees in science and commerce, and Bachelor of Arts (three-year courses) and is affiliated with the University of Mumbai.
 It has been granted 'Autonomous' status by the University of Mumbai in 2018/19.
+In 2023, the college was granted 'Empowered Autonomous' status by the University of Mumbai.

 Jai Hind College now also offers MSc in Big Data Analytics powered by TCS.